 Home birth sites may be utilized for clinical practicum if all FNU credentialing requirements are met including malpractice insurance.
-Home birth sites that provide home TOLAC/VBAC, multiple gestation or breech birth are ineligible and may not be used for any portion of the clinical practicum by any FNU students.
+Home birth sites that provide home TOLAC/VBAC, multiple gestation or breech birth are not-ineligible and may not be used for any portion of the clinical practicum by any FNU students.
 Home birth practices are reviewed and approved by the Clinical Director and the Director of Clinical Credentialing prior to the clinical practicum.

 FNU students cannot function in the capacity of a birth assistant at births that occur in the student's clinical site.
 All labors and births in the clinical experience must be attended by the CNM, student and a third person acting in the role of birth assistant.
-FNP, PMHNP, and WHNP students are not permitted to attend births as part of their clinical experience.
+FNP, PMHNP, and WHNP students are not permitted to attend any births as part of their clinical experience.

-MSN and PGC Clinical Rotations at Birth Center Sites Offering Birth Center Trial of Labor after Cesarean Services
+MSN and PGC Clinical Rotations at Birth Center Sites Offering Home Birth/Birth Center Trial of Labor after Cesarean VBAC Services

-Students in a clinical rotation at a Commision for the Accreditation of Birth Centers (CABC) accredited birth centers offering trial of labor after cesarean (TOLAC) services or birth center TOLAC services may not provide pregnancy-related care in the birth center to any pregnant client who has had a prior cesarean section and is planning a TOLAC in an out of hospital setting.
-This prohibits visits or care during the antepartum, intrapartum or postpartum period and prohibits care of the newborn of a vaginal birth after cesarean (VBAC) client.
+Students in a clinical rotation at a Commision for the Accreditation of Birth Centers (CABC) accredited birth centers offering trial of labor after cesarean (TOLAC) home birth VBAG services or birth center TOLAC VBAG services may not provide pregnancy-related care in the birth center to any pregnant client who has had a prior cesarean section and is planning a TOLAC in an out of hospital setting.
+This prohibits visits or care during the antepartum, intrapartum or post partum period and prohibits care of the newborn of a vaginal birth after cesarean (VBAC) client. any care to these clients either in the birth center or at home.
+The student may not work with any pregnant VBAC client or attend associated home visits for any reason.

-All midwifery students planning clinical rotations at a homebirth or CABC accredited birth center site are required to sign an attestation of their understanding of this policy prior to beginning their clinical rotation with that site.
+All midwifery Students planning clinical rotations at a homebirth or CABC accredited birth center site in clinical rotation at CABC accredited birth centers offering home birth VBAC services or birth center VBAC services will be are required to sign an attestation of their understanding of this policy prior to beginning their clinical rotation with that site.
 Any preceptors working in an out of hospital birth site are required to attest to their understanding of this policy.
 Violation of this policy may result in student dismissal from the University and ineligibility of the site for any future FNU student experiences.